mrseanryan/gpt-summarizer/README.md

 - can read from a file, a directory (summarizing multiple files) or else a URL (downloading and summarizing)
 - can translate to another language (defaults to English)
 - outputs in YAML format, with title, short and long summaries, paragraph summaries and metadata.
+- preserves the original style and the narrator (the 'person' I/we etc).

 ## Features